-How effective is the intensive, individualized intervention for the student?
+How effective is the intensive, individualized

-- What assessments are used for ongoing data collection? - How frequently are assessments conducted?
-How frequently are they analyzed by the team? - How, and to what degree, are the student's parents involved or engaged in the progress monitoring and analysis of the student's level of performance and rate of progress? - How unique is the student's response in comparison to peers? - How do teams determine whether the intervention is effective? - What is the decision rule to determine any necessary adjustments to the instruction/interventions? - If the intervention is ineffective (poor or questionable student response), how does the team monitor and support implementation fidelity?
+What assessments are used for ongoing data collection?

+How frequently are assessments

+conducted?
+How frequently are they

+analyzed by the team?

+How, and to what degree, are the

+student's parents involved or engaged in

+the progress monitoring and analysis of

+the student's level of performance and

+How unique is the student's response in comparison to peers?

+How do teams determine whether the

+intervention is effective?

+What is the decision rule to determine

+any necessary adjustments to the

+instruction/interventions?

+If the intervention is ineffective (poor or

+questionable student response), how

+does the team monitor and support

+implementation fidelity?